 4. Stay intellectually stimulated.
 One way to accomplish this is by learning a second language.

 5. Get 7-9 hours of sleep a night.
-Those with impaired sleep are 2x more likely to develop dementia.
+Those with impaired sleep are two times more likely to develop dementia.

 Here is a very basic list of what makes up a ketogenic (low-carb) diet: